Major-General Stanislaw F Sosabowski CBE

 • Dutch Bronze Lion medal

 In September 1941, Sosabowski requested the task of forming the 1st Polish Independent Parachute Brigade in Scotland and in June 1944, he was made Major-General.
 During the first half of the Second World War, Sosabowski’s Brigade answered only to Polish command, and they trained in preparation for a parachute jump into Poland, to assist with the efforts to seize control of their homeland back from the Germans.
 However, this plan was never realised.
 In 1942, Lt-General Browning attempted to convince Sosabowski to relinquish control of his brigade by offering him command of a new airborne division.
 This was because, as the war developed, the 1st Polish Independent Parachute Brigade was seen as a desirable asset for Britain to adopt during the Allied invasion of Europe.
 Despite this, Sosabowski refused this offer as he wanted the original purpose of his brigade to stay intact.
-In June 1944, Sosabowski finally relented, and agreed that the brigade would be permitted to return to Poland, so long as they completed one Allied operation following the Normandy Invasion.
+In June 1944, Sosabowski finally relented, and agreed to complete one Allied operation following the Normandy invasion, on the condition that the brigade would be permitted to return to Poland.
 As a result, the 1st Polish Independent Parachute Brigade was incorporated into the 1st Allied Airborne Army, and was placed under the command of Major-General Urquhart.

 Sosabowski was still doubtful of Operation Market Garden, even though he admitted it was an improvement over Operation Comet.
 He believed that Arnhem would be heavily reinforced by the Germans, as it provided an entryway into Germany.
 Although this turned out to be the case, this was largely down to coincidence as the Germans failed to realise the significance of Arnhem, and the SS Panzer Divisions were only sent into the surrounding area by chance.
-Furthermore, Sosabowski was appalled when he learned that the drop zones were planned to be seven miles from the bridge, and would take place over three days.
+Sosabowski was even more appalled when he learned that the drop zones were planned to be seven miles from the bridge, and the drops would take place over three days.
 He felt that aircraft should have been found to lift all of the division on day one, and his aide-de-camp Jerzy Dyrda once said: "He always told us that an airborne operation is not a purchase by instalments".
 On the distance of the dropzones from the bridge, he later said "the point that struck me immediately, as in the planning of operation "Comet", was that all the dropping zones were at least six miles away from the objectives".
-He was also informed that if the bridge had not already been captured by the time of his arrival, he was to assist in these efforts, despite his paratroopers having no access to heavy weaponry or vehicles.
-This was owed to the fact that the paratroopers would be dropped south of the river while the gliders transporting said heavy equipment and vehicles would land north of it.
+He was also informed that he would have to capture the bridge even if his paratroopers had no access to heavy weaponry or vehicles.
+This was a likely occurrence, given the fact that the Poles would be dropped south of the river while the gliders transporting said heavy equipment and vehicles would land north of it.
 Despite these concerns, Sosabowski reluctantly agreed to carry out the operation.

 Secondly, Sosabowski had been assured by Urquhart on Thursday (21 September) that the Heveadorp ferry which the Poles were to take across the river was in airborne hands.
 When they got there, the Dutch ferrymaster had destroyed it in order to keep it from the Germans.
 Sosabowski was furious, allegedly stating "How can it have gone in just a few hours?".